Glitzyken/mycoverai/README.md

 For testing purposes, you can seed the database by sending a `POST` request to `http://localhost:5090/api/v1/countries/seed`.

-Log into PGAdmin by opening `http://localhost:8080` on your browser and log in using the following credentials: `email: admin@admin.com` `password: admin`.
+Log into PGAdmin by opening `http://localhost:8080` on your browser and use these credentials: `email: admin@admin.com` `password: admin`.
 When creating a new server in PGAdmin use `postgres` as database source instead of `localhost`.

 ## Stoping server